-The first one was an affordance to get back to the search box once you scroll down past the header (and the search box is out of the canvas).
-Material design calls this thing the floating action button—we called it “Quick actions.”
+The first one was a mobile affordance to get back to the search box once you scroll down past the header (and the search box is out of the canvas).
+Material Design calls this thing the Floating Action Button (F.A.B.)—we called it “Quick actions.”

-Semantic grouping (Input, Account, Related searches)
+Semantic grouping (Input, Account, Related searches).

-Flexible system—build Input card first, then Related searches, Account
+Flexible system: build Input card first, then Related searches, Account.

-Possible to get rid of menu (hamburger) and use this exclusively
+Possible to get rid of menu (hamburger) and use this exclusively.

-Quick action in action
+Mobile Quick Actions, in action

-The team—ahem, Rahul—had another idea for an always-on search experience for Android.
+The team—ahem, Rahul—had an idea for an always-on search experience for Android.
 The interaction was akin to the Facebook chat heads UI.
 I put together the interface with much of the learning from Query formulation and the Mobile header re-design projects.
-Shuai built a functioning prototype and we all had a good time testing it out for a bit.
+Rahul’s team built a functioning prototype and we all had a good time testing it out for a bit.